 2017 Citizen Walk About

-This year’s event was a smashing success!
+Last year’s event was a smashing success!
 Under the theme, “The Disability Rights Movement Across Canada”, dozens of people in our community came together to show their support and march in unity for inclusion and equal opportunity!
 Those in attendance included:

 CTV Anchor Dory Rossiter, Lethbridge East MLA Maria Fitzpatrick Lisa Lambert, representative from the office of Lethbridge West MLA Shannon Phillips, Erin LeCler, representative from MP Rachael Harder’s office, and Lethbridge City Councillors Ryan Parker, Blaine Hyggen and Jeff Coffman.